davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 Install Apache, MySQL and PHP:
 `sudo apt-get install -y apache2 mysql-server php libapache2-mod-php`

-Install Composer.
-You'll need this for configuring PHP.
-Composer itself requires Curl, so install both of them:
+Install Composer, which you'll need for configuring PHP to work with Datadog.
+Composer itself requires Curl, so install them both:
 `sudo apt-get install -y composer php-curl`

-## Installing the Agent on a Linux host
+## Installing the Datadog Agent on a Linux host

-The Datadog Agent runs on your host and is responsible for collecting metrics and sending data to Datadog so you can view it in your account.
+The Agent runs on your host and is responsible for collecting metrics and sending data to Datadog so you can view it in your account.

 ### Copy the Agent installation string

 Within your Datadog account, you can find an Agent installation command that's customized for your use.
-This includes your API key, which is necessary to authorize the agent to send your data to your Datadog account.
+This includes your API key, which is necessary to authorize the Agent to send metrics to Datadog.

-Navigate to the [Agent Installation page](https://app.datadoghq.com/account/settings#agent/ubuntu) to see your unique agent installation string.
+Navigate to the [Agent installation instructions](https://app.datadoghq.com/account/settings#agent/ubuntu) to see your unique Agent installation string.
 (Notice the different platforms listed on the left side of the page.
-As you add infrastructure of various types, this page will create the appropriate installation command for each of them.)
+As you add infrastructure of various types, this page will create the appropriate Agent installation command for each of them.)

 ![One-step agent installation](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/1%20step%20install_b.png "One-step agent installation")